mocovenwitch/recommender-system/section2.md

 - too many comments - how controversial it is

-"The known penalty is the powerful weapon of controlling media. isn't it?"
+"The unknown penalty is the powerful weapon of controlling media. isn't it?"

-### Reading
+## Reading
 - http://www.righto.com/2013/11/how-hacker-news-ranking-really-works.html